Quality of Research

 Zanger holds the world record for the largest percentage gain for a personal portfolio for both 12-month and 18-month periods.
-He grew an $11,000 personal account to $42 million during the 1998 to 2000 internet bubble-era, achieving a 29,233-percent annual gain.
-He has been featured in numerous publications from FORTUNE, Forbes to Active Trader and Stocks and Commodities as a highly credible stock picker and chartist.
+He grew an $11,000 personal account to $42 million during the 1998 to 2000 internet bubble era, achieving a 29,233-percent annual gain.
+He has been featured in numerous publications like FORTUNE, Forbes, and Active Trader and Stocks and Commodities as a highly credible stock picker and chartist.

 Zanger is a pure technical analyst that has spent over 30,000 hours studying every conceivable type of chart pattern and how they play out in different contexts and situations.
 He is a swing trader primarily targeting momentum breakout patterns with holding times that can range from weeks to years.
 Uncovering new potential momentum breakout stocks is a key reason so many subscribers have stuck around.

 Zanger has used the same chart pattern set-ups for nearly two decades.
 He lists his 11 Most Common Stock Chart Patterns and uses a combination of these set-ups for his trades.

 These are indeed common classic chart patterns like cup and handles, flags, pennants, triangles, head and shoulders and channels.
 I find it amazing how well these patterns continue to play out and repeat even during this age of algorithmic trading programs.
 Not to oversimplify, classic patterns are easiest to recognize after they have formed (and after the moves have been made).
 The trick is spotting them during early formation phases to capture a larger portion of the move before they become ‘textbook’ examples.

 Positions may be held from days to years.
 Zanger doesn’t call trade alerts with specific entry, exit, or stop instructions.
 He may announce that he has taken a position or sold a position in the chatroom.